bitfaster/BitFaster.Caching/README.md

 ## ConcurrentLru Benchmarks

-In the benchmarks, a cache miss is essentially free.
-These tests exist purely to compare the raw execution speed of the cache code.
+In these benchmarks, a cache miss is essentially free.
+These tests exist purely to compare the raw execution speed of the cache bookkeeping code.
 In a real setting, where a cache miss is presumably quite expensive, the relative overhead of the cache will be very small.

 Benchmarks are based on BenchmarkDotNet, so are single threaded.
-The ConcurrentLru family of classes can outperform ClassicLru in multithreaded workloads.
+The ConcurrentLru family of classes are composed internally of ConcurrentDictionary.GetOrAdd and ConcurrentQueue.Enqueue/Dequeue method calls, and scale well to concurrent workloads.

-All benchmarks below are run on this measly laptop:
+All benchmarks below are run on the same computer:

 ~~~
 BenchmarkDotNet=v0.12.1, OS=Windows 10.0.19041.264 (2004/?/20H1)